shirkeonkar2507-star/Anti-Snooze/README.md

 # Anti-Snooze (Cortex) ⏰🧠
 Alarm clock system
-# Holla there, Shashank here for some FUN and timepass

 **Anti-Snooze** is a modern, full-stack digital alarm clock designed specifically for hostellers and students who struggle with oversleeping.
 Unlike traditional alarms, this application locks the screen and forces the user to solve a cognitive puzzle before the alarm can be dismissed.